Friday was a good day for Malcolm Glazer and his sons Joel, Avram and Bryan.

-The Glazer family sold a 10 percent stake in a restructured Manchester United, ending the day wealthier and holding tighter control of the world's most valuable sports team.
+The Glazer family sold a 10 percent stake in a restructured Manchester United, ending the day wealthier and holding tighter control of the world’s most valuable sports team than before.

-With great fanfare, Manchester United successfully launched its initial public offering (IPO) on the New York Stock Exchange (NYSE).
+With great fanfare, Manchester United successfully launched its initial public offering on the New York Stock Exchange.
 Shares in the club were initially sold at $14, and the price barely fluctuated during their first day on the public market.

 The sale of all 16.7 million shares at or around the initial figure prompted analysts to say that the IPO was launched at “the perfect price,” and spared the Glazers, initial investors, United itself (the soccer team) and its fans from the angst that comes with losing lots of money in a short period of time.